New Jersey State House: Design

 The New Jersey State House is unusual among state capitol buildings in the United States, the majority of which are reminiscent of the U.S. Capitol.
 The building consists of two parallel structures connected by the dome-capped rotunda, resembling the letter H, with its long arm parallel to State Street.
 A long portico wing, added by Notman and subsequently enlarged, extends west from the rotunda toward the Delaware River.
-To this portico, a number of architecturally dissimilar, unusually-shaped structures have been added.
+To this portico, a number of architecturally dissimilar, unusually shaped structures have been added.
 These structures have been the subject of subsequent renovations to blend them with the original wing.
 The State House is set not on a park-like campus, as are many state houses, rather it is integrated into an urban setting along historic State Street and is surrounded by other legislative buildings.
 The most scenic view of the building is from the west, near the Delaware River, and is the side dominated by the various additions.
 Viewed from State Street, the dome is scarcely visible and there is little sense of the scale or design of the building.
-The Governor's office occupies the remaining portion of the original 1792 State House.
+The governor's office occupies the remaining portion of the original 1792 State House.

+National capital

+From June 30 to November 4, 1783, neighboring Princeton was the provisional capital of the United States and Nassau Hall at Princeton University served as its seat of government.
+In October of that year, an area near the Falls of the Delaware River at Trenton was selected as the preferred location by New England and the other northern states as a permanent capital for the new country.
+However, the southern states preferred a location south of the Mason–Dixon line along the Potomac River at or near Georgetown.

+Following the American Revolutionary War, the Congress of the Confederation met for two months in Trenton at the French Arms Tavern from November 1, 1784, to December 24, 1784.
+During this time, Congress appropriated $100,000 to acquire "suitable buildings" for national purposes in the city.
+In 1785 however, representatives from the southern states prevailed in defeating the Trenton proposal and the Compromise of 1790 secured the location along the Potomac River for Washington, D.C. as the nation's capital.

+In 1790, the proposed national capital site along the Delaware River was chosen to be the location of the New Jersey state capital.

+From August to November 1799, an outbreak of yellow fever in the then-capital of Philadelphia, forced the Relocation of the United States Government to Trenton, with the United States Department of State headquartered in the State House.

+Tours

-Tours are offered daily Monday through Saturday, except state holidays.
-The tours typically include the Senate and Assembly chambers galleries, party conference rooms, the rotunda and Governor's Office reception room.
-Middle and high school teachers can receive a grant from the Eagleton Institute to cover the cost of transportation for field trips to take tours of the New Jersey State House.
+Tours are offered by reservation daily Monday through Friday, except state holidays.
+The tours typically include the Senate and Assembly chamber galleries, the rotunda, and governor's office reception room.